SMosegaard/cds-lang/assignments/assignment-3/README.md

 The repository consists of 2 bash scripts, 1 README.md file, and 3 folders.
 The folders contains the following:
 -   ```in```: contains the corpus of lyrics.
 -   ```src```: consists of the scipt that will perform the assignments objective.
--   ```out```: the percentage of a given artist's songs featuring the given input word from the expanded query will be saved as .txt in this folder.
+-   ```out```: holds the saved results in a .txt format.
+The results will show the percentage of a given artist's songs featuring the given input word from the expanded query.

 ### Prerequisite work